Here Are My Go-To AI Tools

 My preferred LLMs, image and video models, music makers, research tools, and more.

 I first published this round-up on October 17, 2024.
 But things in AI move fast, so I now release regular updates.
-Check out this archive page for snapshots of the past versions—fun for tracing how AI and my preferences evolved.
+Check out this archive page with all the past versions—fun for tracing how AI and my preferences evolved.

 I often get asked about AI tools that I personally use.

-While I regularly review all sorts of AI models and sites, most don’t end up a part of my routine.
+While I regularly test and review all sorts of AI models and sites, most don’t end up a part of my routine.

 Here are those that did.